quixio/quix-streams/docs/quickstart.md

 pip install quixstreams
 ```

-You can also read information on the [PyPi page](https://pypi.org/project/quixstreams/){target=_blank} for Quix Streams.
+You can read information about installation for your platform on the [PyPi page](https://pypi.org/project/quixstreams/){target=_blank} for Quix Streams.

+The [README](https://github.com/quixio/quix-streams) for Quix Streams also has the latest information on installation.

+!!! note

+    The following sections assume you have a local installation of [Kafka](https://kafka.apache.org/){target=_blank} running.

 ## Create a Consumer

-To create a simple consumer follow these steps:
+To create a simple consumer, follow these steps:

-1. Create a directory for your project, and change into the project directory.
+1. Create a directory for your project, you can call it anything you want, and change into the project directory.

 2. Create a file called `consumer.py` that contains the following code: